County Waterford Ireland · Co. Waterford · Ballinroad Save · Share

 The golf club that kept moving

-Dungarvan Golf Club started in 1924 as nine holes on the Cunnigar — the sand spit poking into the bay.
-It moved to Clonea in 1929, played beside what's now the Clonea Strand Hotel for sixty-odd years, then shifted again in 1993 to its present home at Knocknagranagh, on the Ballinroad side of the road.
+Dungarvan Golf Club started in 1924 as nine holes on the Cunnigar, the sand spit poking into the bay.
+It moved to Clonea in 1929, played there for sixty-odd years, then shifted in 1993 to its present home at Knocknagranagh, on the Ballinroad side of the road.
 Three locations, one club, one membership book that just kept being signed.
+The current eighteen holes are flat and generous, with the bay never far off.

 When to go.